mshaari/work-day-scheduler/README.md

 ## Link to Workday Scheduler

-The Custom Password Generator can be found by clicking [here](https://mshaari.github.io/work-day-scheduler/).
+The Workday Scheduler can be found by clicking [here](https://mshaari.github.io/work-day-scheduler/).